aoqia194/leaf-installer/README.md

   require [JarFix](https://johann.loefflmann.net/en/software/jarfix/index.html) if on Windows and double-click does not work)
 - Select the correct game version that is installed and the directory at which the game is installed
-- Hit install!
+- Hit install! **Make sure that you read the post-installation message that shows up!**
 - Add the launch option `-pzexeconfig loader-{loaderVersion}-{gameVersion}.json` to your game through the Steam Library

-Make sure that you read the post-installation message that shows up!
+### What gets installed?

+In your game directory, there will be 2 new things.

+- A folder named `.leaf` (hidden on Linux by default) which stores libs for leaf to run.
+This folder can be ignored and deleting it can be safely done if you don't want leaf installed AT ALL
+- A file with the name of `loader-{loaderVersion}-{gameVersion}.json`.
+This file is a config for the bootstrapper to tell it that we want to run leaf

 ### Special Thanks